Andrew-Kil/Ribbit/README.md

 - Build out the core components of the applications
 - Test components
 - After satisfactory test results, work on more advanced features
-- My initial plan of attack is to start by focusing on core components that encompass the general spectrum of the application so that in future versions, as I am focusing on creating and implementing additional functionalities, the application will have a strong foundation to minimize the amount of bugs in the future.
+- My initial plan of attack is to start by focusing on core components that encompass the general spectrum of the application so that in future versions, as I am focusing on creating and implementing additional functionalities, the application will have a strong foundation to minimize the amount of bugs in the future

 ## Technical Info: